Timberlake Wertenbaker: Biography

-Themes

 Central topics in her work are the efforts of individuals, particularly women: pursuing quests, seeking change, breaking boundaries, and constructing or challenging gender roles.
 A central technique is the revisioning of actual or imaginary lives from the past, sometimes remote in place as well as in time.
 There is a further recurring theme in her work: displacement.
 In her plays, characters are often removed from the familiarity of home and are forced to live in new cultures, sometimes defined by national boundaries, other times by cultural and class divisions.
 From this central theme emerge related themes, including isolation, dispossession, and the problem of forging an identity within a new cultural milieu.
 In her work, individuals often seem to assume roles, as if identity were a matter of persons performing themselves.
 Wertenbaker's work also demonstrates a keen awareness that communication occurs through language that often inadequately expresses experience.

-Personal life
+In 1997, the British Library acquired Wertenbaker's archive consisting of manuscripts, correspondence and papers relating to her writings.
 Wertenbaker has a home in north London, where she lives with her husband, the writer John Man.
-The couple have one non-binary child, Dushka.

-Legacy

-In 1997, the British Library acquired Wertenbaker's archive consisting of manuscripts, correspondence and papers relating to her writings.